Unsteady mixed flows in non uniform closed water pipes: a Full Kinetic Appraoch: A model for unsteady water flows in closed water pipe

-where $\SE$ is the \emph{physical wet area}, i.e. the part of the cross-section area in contact with water.
+where $S_{w}$ is the \emph{physical wet area}, i.e. the part of the cross-section area in contact with water.

-In order to deal with the transition points (that is, when a change of state occurs), we introduce a state indicator variable $E$ which is equal to $1$ if the state is pressurized and to $0$ if the state is free surface.\\ Notice that $\SE$ is $(A,E)$ dependent via the relations:
+In order to deal with the transition points (that is, when a change of state occurs), we introduce a state indicator variable $E$ which is equal to $1$ if the state is pressurized and to $0$ if the state is free surface.\\ Notice that $S_{w}$ is $(A,E)$ dependent via the relations:

-The pressure law is given by a mixed ``hydrostatic'' (for the free surface part of the flow) and ``acoustic'' type (for the pressurized part of the flow) as follows: where $g$ is the gravity constant, $c$ the sonic speed of the water (assumed to be constant) and $\theta$ the inclination of the pipe.
-The term $I_1$ is the classical hydrostatic pressure: where $\sigma(x,z)$ is the width of the cross-section, $R=R(x)$ the radius of the cross-section and $\mathcal{H}(\SE)$ is the $z$-coordinate of the free surface over the main axis $Z(x)$ (see figure \ref{OxOz} and figure \ref{OyOz}).
+After taking the mean value of the pressure term in the Euler equations over the wetted cross-section, we get the pressure law as a mixed ``hydrostatic'' (for the free surface part of the flow) and ``acoustic'' type (for the pressurized part of the flow) as follows:

+Thus the continuity is obtained by the ``artificial'' addition in the pressure law of the term $-c^2 S_{w}$.
+This form of the pressure insures the continuity of it at transition points.

+The term $I_1$ is the classical hydrostatic pressure: where $\sigma(x,z)$ is the width of the cross-section, $R=R(x)$ the radius of the cross-section and $\mathcal{H}(S_{w})$ is the $z$-coordinate of the free surface over the main axis $Z(x)$ (see figure \ref{OxOz} and figure \ref{OyOz}).

+\begin{rque} We can also regard $I_1/A = \overline{y}$ as the distance separating the free surface to the center of the mass of the wet section (see figure \ref{ybar}). \end{rque}

 The pressure defined by Equation \eqref{PFSPressureLaw} is continuous throughout the transition points and we define the \textbf{PFS} model by: